Covid-19 Testing: Where to be tested in Europe?

 - Serologic tests that determine, by blood sample, if a person has developed antibodies after having been in contact with the virus;

 - Antigen (rapid) tests by nasal swab that detect the presence of proteins produced by the virus (antigens) in less than 30 minutes;

 - Self-tests that research the presence of antigens and can be administered by the patient them self.
 The results are known in around twenty minutes.

 While PCR, serologic, and antigen tests are used in the majority of European countries, self-tests are under debate.
 The authorities of these countries fear that poorly executed nasal swabs may lead to false results and that the interpretation of negative results could lead to neglect towards safety measures.

 France: Nasal swab self-tests have been authorised by the French National Authority for Health (la Haute Autorité de Santé) on 15 March 2021 and have been sold in some "pharmacies" since 12 April.
-They are recommended for symptom-free people over 15 years of age.
+Today they can also be found in supermarkets.
 All positive antigen self-tests must then be confirmed by a RT-PCR test.

 Any person can be tested (PCR test) at their regular doctor’s office, in a laboratory with a medical prescription, or at a screening centre.
 Consult the list of screening places on the official Belgium website.

 The majority of PCR test results are available in 24 or 36 hours but this can take up to 48 hours, or even 72 hours in exceptional circumstances.

 Antigen tests conducted by a health professional can no longer be sold directly to consumers.